 - Add maple syrup, applesauce, vanilla extract, and melted butter, followed by non-dairy milk mixture to the dry mixture.
 Whisk to combine.
 Allow batter to sit for 4-5 minutes.
 This allows flours to absorb some of the liquid.

-- Allow pancakes to cook for about 1 minute or so until edges look set and bubbles start to form on top.
+- Pour a small amount of batter onto the skillet for a test pancake (the test pancake almost always looks like a dud).
+Using a ¼ cup measuring cup, pour batter on to skillet and cook for about 1 minute or so until edges look set and bubbles start to form on top.
 Use a spatula to carefully flip pancake over and cook for about another 30-60 seconds.
+Repeat until all the batter has been used.

 Bebygirl